-The following two videos, recorded with my trail camera, show how my fences repel feral pigs:
+The following video recorded with my trail camera, show how my fences repel feral pigs:

-- Professional Installation with high quality components.
-Our fences are built to last 20 to 30 years.
-I have been installing electric fences for 8 years.
+1. We offer Professional Installation with high quality components.
+Our fences are built to last 20 to 30 years or more.
+I have been installing electric fences for the past 10 years since 2015.

 So you’re considering an Electric Fence?
 Here’s the steps I suggest to help you decide:

-Step 3: If the fence fits your budget, the next step is to contact me and to get a rough estimate for your fence.
+Step 2: If an electric fence seems to be right for you, the next step is to contact me and to get a rough estimate for your fence.
 These are the questions I will ask you in order to do this:

 What is the total length of your fence?
 (The full length of the perimeter).